- Up to 90% salary support to reskill mid-career individuals into in-demand growth jobs

 The participating company must fulfil the following criteria:

-- Must be able to offer full-time employment directly related to the job which the CCP if for, with remuneration that is commensurate with the market rate
+- Must be able to offer a full-time employment contract on permanent terms or on contract terms that are no less than one (1) year, directly related to the job which the CCP is for, with remuneration that is commensurate with the market rate.

-- Be committed to work with WSG or its appointed partner on the necessary administrative matters related to the programmes.
+- Be committed to work with WSG or its appointed partner/s on the necessary administrative matters related to the programmes.

 - For applications for redeployment/JR Reskilling CCPs, companies are required to submit details of their business transformation plan for evaluation by the appointed programme partners.